-Methodological as well as substantive concerns are at stake in this debate.
-An analysis like Imai's requires the assumption that, by adjusting for available covariates, contacted voters can be rendered equivalent to non-contacted ones, so far as their eventual voting is concerned - an assumption about voting, not just about the manner of assignment of interventions.
-To be sure, in many studies there is little hope of progress without such substantive assumptions; but a central attraction of randomized studies is the possibility of doing without them, instead relying only upon the randomization itself as the "reasoned basis for inference" (Fisher 1935; see also Neyman 1990).
-If, once the inevitable complications of implementation have all been accounted for, analysis of the Vote 98 study requires meaningful assumptions about political behavior, then perhaps the benefits of randomization for field studies are more limited than experimentalists have come to think.
+^{© 2009} American Statistical Association Journal of the American Statistical Association September 2009, Vol. 104, No. 487, Applications and Case Studies DOI: 10.1198/jasa.2009.ap06589 that, by adjusting for available covariates, contacted voters can be rendered equivalent to noncontacted ones, so far as their eventual voting is concerned-an assumption about voting, not just about the manner of assignment of interventions.
+To be sure, in many studies there is little hope of progress without such substantive assumptions; but a central attraction of randomized studies is the possibility of doing without them, instead relying only on randomization itself as the "reasoned basis for inference" (Fisher 1935; see also Neyman 1990).
+If, once all of the inevitable complications of implementation have been accounted for, analysis of the Vote 98 study requires meaningful assumptions about political behavior, then perhaps the benefits of randomization for field studies are more limited than experimentalists have come to think.

-To illustrate that this is not the case, and to illuminate the substantive disagreement between Imai and Gerber and Green, this paper applies randomization-based inference to the Vote 98 study.
-We demonstrate presently that inference of this type is capable of assessing the magnitude as well as the statistical significance of the treatment effect, and (in $\S$ 2) that it can address all the lapses and inconsistencies known to have occurred in the New Haven Vote 98 experiment, without requiring special assumptions to do so.
+To illustrate that this is not the case, and to illuminate the substantive disagreement between Imai and Gerber and Green, this article applies randomization-based inference to the Vote 98 study.
+We demonstrate presently that inference of this type is capable of assessing the magnitude as well as the statistical significance of the treatment effect, and (in Section 2) that it can address all of the lapses and inconsistencies known to have occurred in the New Haven Vote 98 experiment, without requiring special assumptions to do so.
 To be valid, inferences about treatment effects must be attentive to the manner in which randomization was carried out, respecting such features as stratification and cluster-level assignment; to be powerful, they should draw assistance from the several available covariates that potently predict voting.
-Similar challenges arise in survey sampling, and in Section 3, we adapt to this setting randomization-based methods of survey analysis.
+Similar challenges arise in survey sampling.
+In Section 3, we adapt to this setting randomization-based methods of survey analysis.
 Section 4 addresses substantive questions around which debate about the experiment has centered and, in a demonstration of the power of this approach, brings into focus our understanding of how certain subgroups' voting was affected.
 Discussion appears in Section 5.

-1.1 Votes attributable to treatment in a simple randomized turnout experiment
+1.1 Votes Attributable to Treatment in a Simple Randomized Turnout Experiment

-In 1978 Marion Barry became Mayor of Washington, D.C., leaving the city with a vacant seat on its city council.
-Before a special election to fill Barry's seat, Adams and Smith (1980) arranged to call n=1325 subjects, soliciting their votes on behalf of one of the candidates, John Ray.
-These subjects had been randomly selected from a pool U of N=2650 potential voters, none sharing a household, for whom turnout would later be determined from public records.
+In 1978 Marion Barry became Mayor of Washington, DC, leaving the city with a vacant seat on its city council.
+Before a special election to fill Barry's seat, Adams and Smith (1980) arranged to call 1,325 subjects, soliciting their votes on behalf of one of the candidates, John Ray.
+These subjects had been randomly selected from a pool U of N = 2,650 potential voters, none sharing a household, for whom turnout would later be determined from public records.
 Because the experiment is smaller and simpler than Gerber and Green's, and because it gives evidence that in its day, at least, brief messages from paid callers effectively got out the vote, we use it to illustrate the basis of our approach.